Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 };
 ```

-You can read more about assignment logging functions [here](/how-tos/event-logging/).
+The [event logging](/how-tos/event-logging/) page has more information on how to set up logging using different logging tools

 ### 4. Initialize the SDK